witaall/witaall/README.md

 ### Software Engineer • Azure Information Technology Co., Ltd. 慶燁科技股份有限公司
 _January 2020 - January 2022_
+- Developed full stack application which needs to handle hundreds of thousands of bank transactions per day.
 - Worked with PM and BA to develop business programs for local banks and foreign banks.
 - Refactored the old framework web applications which reduced maintenance costs.
-- Developed full stack application which needs to handle hundreds of thousands of bank transactions per day.
 - Lead a product training session for nearly 60 people, including engineers from our company and other bank employees.

 **Projects:**
 1. **ANZ(澳盛銀行) - Internal trading system January 2020 ~ May 2021**
-    - Set up a new system environment.
+    - Developed a java web application for bank employees to handle transactions and generate reports, among other tasks.
     - Migrated the old system to a new system.
-    - Rebuilt a new web application for ANZ's staff.
+    - Lead a product training session and authored operational documentation for bank employees.

-    **Tech Stack:** Java 8, Servlet, JSP, JavaScript, HTML, CSS
+    **Tech Stack:** Java 8, Servlet, JSP, JavaScript, HTML, CSS, OracleDB

 2. **TSB(台新銀行) - Card reading system June 2021 ~ November 2021**
-    - Refactored the old Java Applet program into a JavaScript frontend service.
+    - Developed a new card reading module  based on Ｗebsocket to replace the old service that was dependent on IE.

     **Tech Stack:** NodeJs, JavaScript, WebSocket